sean-rowe/team-pattern/README.md

 ## Fetchers

 **Fetchers** manage data access and retrieval, abstracting the complexities of external systems and providing clean interfaces for data consumption.
-They do not create state objects but return one or more Pydantic models representing the extracted data.
-Fetchers do not handle errors; any errors encountered bubble up to be managed by the system executing the Delegator.
+They utilize **Error Components** for validation and return **State Objects** representing the extracted and validated data.
+Fetchers do not handle errors internally beyond validation; any errors encountered during data fetching propagate up to be managed by the system executing the Delegator.

 ### ❌ Bad Implementation